Mailgarant/mime-test-cases/README.md

 # email-test-cases
-A collection of various email types to test a compliant mail server
+A collection of e-mail messages with various media type to test MIME processing.